danvonk/danvonk.github.io/posts/2025-11-24-mardi-himal-trek.md

 expensive (around 550) at the higher camps.
 This is definitely the best deal as it includes unlimited refills but it can get boring quite quickly.
 The other options were fried rice or noodles (chow mein) as well as some western options to placate the picky eaters, like chips and spaghetti.
-Regeardless of the main, I highly recommend the lemon tea to wash it down!
+Regardless of the main, I highly recommend the lemon tea to wash it down!

 ![Dal bhat](/images/mardi/IMG_20251110_133309.jpg "All guesthouses have the